ArctiqTeam/copilot-bootcamp-java/Labs/Lab 2.2 - Taking Off with Code/README.md

   - Step 3 - Takeoff - Adding Unit Tests for Case Sensitivity (Optional)
   - Step 4 - Ascending to the Clouds: Creating the AirfieldController from thin air (Optional)

-### Step 1: Taxying to the Runway - Run existing unit tests
+### Step 1: Taxiing to the Runway - Run existing unit tests

 - Open GitHub Copilot Chat, click **+** to clear prompt history.